grnet/synnefo/docs/quick-install-admin-guide.rst

     ),
    }

-!!!
-Warning: Do NOT start the server yet, because it won't find the ``synnefo.settings`` module.
+.. warning:: Do NOT start the server yet, because it won't find the ``synnefo.settings`` module.
 We will start the server after successful installation of astakos.
 If the server is running: